Directive Launches First Comprehensive Database for Search Marketing

 If you do not feel ready to make your own dashboard, there are plenty of dashboards that you can import into Google Analytics.
 Here is a list of some very useful dashboards made by Google Analytics experts.

 Any offline marketing analytics will have to be done the traditional way, and that is through direct contact with the consumer.
-However there are a couple of tools that are useful for doing this efficiently.
+However, there are a couple of tools that are useful for doing this efficiently.

 If you assign a coupon with one of your media channels, you can track its effectiveness.
-Every time a person asks for the discount you can be confident that they were reached by that media channel.
+Every time a person asks for a discount you can be confident that they were reached by that media channel.

 You can simply place, “how did you hear about us” on the invoice.
-This is an effective way to do marketing analytics for service oriented businesses.
+This is an effective way to do marketing analytics for service-oriented businesses.
 Here is an example:

 Keeping track of offline and online marketing data may become overwhelming.
 If you want to keep everything all in one place here is an awesome tool to import your offline conversion data into Google Analytics.
 Make an account at whitespark.com.
-Add your business name and make a list of your offline channels like the ones listed bellow.
+Add your business name and make a list of your offline channels like the ones listed below.

 Once you receive results from your offline marketing channels make sure to plug them into this software and it will automatically be transferred into Google Analytics.